PasanAbeysekara/portforlio/posts/hidden-cost-of-microservices.md

 ---
 title: 'Hidden Costs of Microservices'
 date: '2025-08-16'
-summary: 'A deep dive into the overlooked trade-offs of adopting microservices architecture—covering operational complexity, latency, debugging, costs, and when to avoid microservices altogether.'
+summary: 'A deep dive into the overlooked trade-offs of adopting microservices architecture covering operational complexity, latency, debugging, costs, and when to avoid microservices altogether.'
 image: '/images/blog/hidden-costs-microservices.png'
 categories: ['Software Architecture', 'Microservices', 'Scalability', 'DevOps']
 ---

 Microservices have become one of the most popular architectural styles in modern software engineering.
 The industry praises them for enabling independent scaling, rapid iteration, and fault isolation.
 When companies like Netflix, Amazon, and Uber advocate for microservices, it is tempting to assume that this model is the default path to scalability and resilience.

 However, the reality is much more nuanced.
-Microservices come with **hidden costs**—in operations, performance, debugging, team structure, and even your cloud bill.
+Microservices come with **hidden costs** in operations, performance, debugging, team structure, and even your cloud bill.
 While they solve specific problems of large-scale engineering organizations, they also introduce a new set of challenges that many teams underestimate.

 This article takes a comprehensive look at the hidden costs of microservices.
 It does not argue against them entirely but aims to shed light on the less glamorous aspects that architects, engineers, and decision-makers must evaluate before diving in.